Pomax/are-we-flying/docs/index.md

 ## Waypoint navigation

-So that we have a fake plane that can fly on our autopilot, holding a specific heading and altitude, and able to switch to new headings and altitudes, the next logical step would be to tell the autopilot to just do that for us based on a flight path.
-We want to be able to give the autopilot a bunch of coordinates and then make it fly towards waypoints, and then when it gets close, transition to flying towards the next waypoint, and so on, until we run out of waypoints.
+So now that we have a fake plane that can fly on our autopilot, holding a specific heading and altitude, and is able to switch to new headings and altitudes, the next logical step would be to tell the autopilot to just do that for us based on a flight path.
+We want to be able to give the autopilot a bunch of coordinates and then make it fly our plane (whether it's mocked or "real") towards waypoints, and then when it gets close, transition to flying towards the next waypoint, and so on, until we run out of waypoints.
 Something like this:

 ![Doing some waypoint flying](./images/page/map-with-waypoints.png)